Nerses Krikorian

 Nerses "Krik" Krikorian (January 1921 – April 18, 2018) was an Armenian-American chemist and intelligence officer at Los Alamos National Laboratory.
 He is best known for his work on high-temperature chemistry.
-An Armenian genocide survivor, he arrived in the US at 4 and studied at Niagara University.
+An Armenian genocide survivor, he arrived in the U.S. at 4 and studied at Niagara University.
 He was involved in the Manhattan Project and by the time of his death was one of the last living scientists involved in it.

 Early life and education

 Nerses Krikorian was born in Harput, Ottoman Empire in January 1921 to Armenian parents Hachig and Lucy Krikorian, who had married in 1919.
 The family survived the Armenian genocide.
-He had two brothers (Arthur and Mike), one born in Aleppo, Syria and the youngest one in the US and a sister, Dorothy Krikorian.
+He had two brothers (Arthur and Mike), one born in Aleppo, Syria and the youngest one in the U.S. and a sister, Dorothy Krikorian.
 The family fled, first, to Greece, then France, Canada and, eventually, the United States in 1925.
 The family settled in Niagara Falls, New York, where his father worked in a factory, while his mother was a homemaker.
 His parents spoke Armenian, Turkish and Kurdish, but never fully mastered English.
 He grew up in Niagara Falls and initially only spoke Armenian at the insistence of his parents.
 He also learned Armenian history and had knowledge of his Armenian heritage.

 Krikorian studied chemistry at Niagara University, a Catholic university, in 1939–43, graduating with honors.